TanviPooranmal/Task1_CP/PS.md

-# The Quantum Maze
+# The Quantum Puzzle Rooms

 ## Problem Statement:

-In a quantum world, there exists a maze of N rooms $(1 ≤ N ≤ 10^5)$ arranged in a straight line.
-Each room has a quantum portal that can teleport you to any other room instantly.
+In a quantum universe, there exists a series of $N$ $(1 ≤ N ≤ 10^5)$ interconnected wormholes, each leading to a distinct numbered room.
+Each room contains a unique quantum puzzle that must be solved before you can move on to the next room.

-However, the energy required to teleport from room $i$ to room $j$ is equal to the absolute difference of their indices, i.e., $|i - j|$.
+Each room $i$ has a puzzle with a difficulty level $P_i$ $(1 ≤ P_i ≤ 1000)$.
+To solve the puzzle in room $i$, one requires an amount of energy equal to the difficulty level $P_i$.
+One can only move to the next room if it has enough energy to solve the puzzle.

-You start in room $1$ with $E$ units of energy $(0 ≤ E ≤ 10^9)$.
-Your task is to reach room $N$ in the minimum number of teleports.
-If it’s not possible to reach room $N$, print $-1$.
+A robotic explorer starts in the first room with $E$ units of quantum energy $(0 ≤ E ≤ 10^9)$.
+The robot's mission is to collect the maximum total puzzle difficulty points by solving as many puzzles as possible, given its initial energy.

 ### Input:

 The first line of the input contains a single integer $T$ $(1 ≤ T ≤ 10)$, the number of test cases.

-Each test case is described by a single line containing two integers $N$ and $E$.
+Each test case is described in two parts:

+1. A single line containing two integers $N$ and $E$.
+2. A second line containing $N$ integers $P_1,$ $P_2,$ $...,$ $P_N,$ representing the difficulty levels of the puzzles in each room.

 ### Output:

-For each test case, print a single line containing one integer — the minimum number of teleports required to reach room $N$.
+For each test case, print a single line containing one integer — the maximum total puzzle difficulty points that can be collected by the robot.

-If it’s not possible, print $-1$.
+If the robot can't solve any puzzle due to insufficient energy, print $-1$.

 ### Example:

 ```
 Input:
 2
-5 3
+5 10
+2 3 5 7 11
+4 6
-6 1
+1 1 1 1

 Output:
-2
--1
+10
+4
 ```

 ### Explanation:

-1. In the first example, you can teleport from room $1$ to room $4$ using $3$ units of energy, then teleport from room $4$ to room $5$ using $1$ unit of energy.
-So, the minimum number of teleports is $2$.

-2. In the second example, you can only teleport from room $1$ to room $2$ using $1$ unit of energy.
-After that, you don’t have enough energy to teleport to any other room.
-So, it’s not possible to reach room $6$.
+In the first test case, the robot starts with $10$ units of energy:

+1. To solve the puzzle in room $1$, it requires $2$ energy (remaining energy: $8$, total points: $2$)
+2. To solve the puzzle in room $2$, it requires $3$ energy (remaining energy: $5$, total points: $5$)
+3. To solve the puzzle in room $3$, it requires $5$ energy (remaining energy: $0$, total points: $10$)
+4. The robot can't move to the next room as it has no energy left to solve the puzzle in room $4$ which requires $7$ energy.
+5. The robot collects a total of $10$ puzzle difficulty points.

+In the second test case, the robot solves all puzzles since each requires only $1$ energy, which is less than the given initial energy.